 Assuming you’ve been doing a lot of listening practice with natural speech (content intended for native speakers, or listening materials built around natural speech, like Talk to Me in 100% Korean), the first 20 questions should be pretty easy for you.
 The actors speak very slowly, which leaves you plenty of time to go through the options before they’re even done reading the passage.

 My key strategy for the listening paper is this: read ahead.
-Read the questions and the options before listening to the passage.
+Read the questions and the answers before the audio clip starts playing.
 This gives you an idea of what the passage is about, and what you should look for.

 We do not have the luxury to do that during tests, but reading ahead helps solve that problem somewhat.
 If you know that the word is coming, you’ll be able to detect it much more easily than if you were to go into it cold.